misztel/monorepoStarter/README.md

-# monorepoStarter
+# MonorepoStarter
-Monorepo React + Node Starter
+Starter for MERN stack apps with lerna